Beyond Survival

 If your body has been stuck in fight, flight, or freeze for a long time, it’s likely forgot there’s another way to live.

-This retreat is geared toward 20–35 year olds who have spent more time “surviving” than actually living lately.
+This retreat is for adults who have spent more time “surviving” than actually living lately.

-Beyond Survival is a 3-day, professionally guided nature-based retreat for those navigating symptoms of anxiety, depression, burnout, the lasting impacts of trauma or chronic stress.
+Beyond Survival is a 3-day, professionally guided nature-based retreat for those navigating symptoms of burnout, anxiety, depression & the lasting impacts of trauma or chronic stress.
 When your nervous system has been in survival mode for a long time, it can start to feel like that’s just who you are…We’re here to tell you, It’s not.
 It’s your body doing what it learned to do to keep you safe.

 “Nature asks nothing from you except for your presence.”